PhilJay/MPAndroidChart/README.md

  - After importing, add the library to your project by right clicking your project `Properties-->Android`.
 There, you press the "Add.." button and choose the library project you just imported into eclipse.
 Then press `apply`.
  - Start using the library

-Rely on the **"MPChartExample"** folder and check out the examples in that project.
+For getting started, rely on the **"MPChartExample"** folder and check out the examples in that project.
 The example project is also  [**available in the Google PlayStore**](https://play.google.com/store/apps/details?id=com.xxmassdeveloper.mpchartexample).

-Furthermore, here is some code to get started.
+Furthermore, here is some code to begin with.

 **Setup:**